 Following conviction, the prosecutor can use its power given to it under the Proceeds of Crime Act 2002 to confiscate a fixed sum of money relating to the benefit obtained from their general criminal conduct in a criminal lifestyle case, and from their particular criminal conduct otherwise.
 Firms regulated by the FCA may face financial penalties and sanctions (including removal of authorisation) under the Financial Services and Markets Act 2000 for failing to prevent financial crime and/or breaching the FCA's Principles for Business.

-Contact Our Investment Fraud Solicitors in Glasgow, Scotland
+Contact Our Investment Fraud Solicitors in Glasgow, Edinburgh, Dundee, Aberdeen, Scotland

 At Keith J Tuck we routinely work with clients in cases of alleged investment fraud, managing their engagement with the authorities and guarding their interests carefully.
 If you want to work with a legal team that will act quickly to respond to allegations of wrong doing in a way that protects your interests, contact us today on 01413362020 or by completing our online enquiry form.